 It's important to avoid your console overheating for a number of reasons.
-As a minimum, it can cause your console to slow down.
-At worst, it can do permanent damage to important components.
-So if you start to feel your console warming up, it's better to take preventative action, rather than trying to fix it once it's got too hot.
+At a minimum, it can cause your console to slow down.
+At worst, it can do permanent damage to essential components.
+So if you start to feel your console warming up, it's better to take preventative action rather than trying to fix it once it's got too hot.

-We'll look at two different aspects to this question.
-First off, we'll advise you on the ways you can prevent overheating from arising in the first place.
-As your Mum used to say, prevention is better than cure.
-But just in case you need a cure, we'll cover that as well.
-There are really two main reasons why such a carefully designed console might overheat: extremely intense use, or poor ventilation.
+We'll look at two different aspects of this question.
+First, we'll advise you on how you can prevent overheating from arising in the first place.
+As the old adage goes, prevention is better than cure.
+But just in case you need a cure, we'll also cover that.

-Microsoft have designed the Xbox with ventilation and cooling as a priority.
-And they've also made sure you can set up your Xbox vertically, or horizontally, with no negative impact on this (although it is primarily designed to stand upright).
+Microsoft have designed the Xbox Series X with ventilation and cooling as a priority.
+And they've also made sure you can set up your Xbox vertically or horizontally, with no negative impact on this (although it is primarily designed to stand upright).
 But there are some general principles to follow, whichever way you like to set it up.